AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## Experimental feature: HoloLens updates

 - A new experimental HoloLens project is now available for *source code customers* in the **Online Projects** tab in the **Project Manager**.
 See ~{ Get started on HoloLens }~.
-- A new raycasting Lua function (`mesh_both_sides`) lets you cast a ray against both sides of triangles.
+- A new option (`mesh_both_sides`) has been added to the `Raycast` Lua function that lets you cast a ray against both sides of triangles.
 This parameter is needed for raycasting against a spatial mapping mesh on HoloLens.

 ## What else is new?